T00lio/CLI-project/README.md

 This will launch the CLI app and you can begin storing the movies for any purpose you like!

+For testing purposes run the following command to test the main cinema.rb fil

+``ruby -Itest test/test_cinema.rb
+``

 Good luck and have fun!